14. October 2024 By Thomas Zühlke

 The process model helps to identify known and unknown stumbling blocks and contains best practices for rapid and sustainable success.
 It is important not only to address the technical aspects, but also to consider the customer's journey and strategy.
 Only a customised roadmap that provides guidelines for the individual steps will lead to the desired success.

 Would you like to learn more about exciting topics from the world of adesso?
-Then take a look at our previously published blog posts.
+Then take a look at previously published blog posts.

 Cloud @ adesso